Updated December 21, 2022

 Exceptions if Visiting on a Visa

-Nonimmigrant aliens admitted to the United States under a nonimmigrant visa are not prohibited from purchasing, receiving, or possessing a firearm if the alien falls within one of the following exceptions:7
+Nonimmigrant aliens admitted to the United States under a nonimmigrant visa may purchase, receive, and possess a firearm if the alien falls within one of the following exceptions:7

 - if the person was admitted to the United States for lawful hunting or sporting purposes or is in possession of a hunting license or permit lawfully issued in the United States;